|

 This is true even where word borrowing is concerned.
 Borrowed words are always related to the system of thought in the host language, and on the basis of the format and thought forms of the host language.

 Further, all languages are always changing, and word meanings are never static, and rarely do words have single indisputable meanings common to all native speakers of the language.
-This means that neither the language of the Greek New Testament nor any target language for translation can be clear and unequivocal in usage, meaning of implication.
+This means that neither the language of the Greek New Testament nor any target language for translation can be clear and unequivocal in usage, meaning or implication.
 Ambivalence and creativity are two characteristics shared – to varying degrees – among all languages.
 These insights are not clear in Wuest's book.

 Incarnation